MatthewHeun/matsbyname/cran-comments.md

 * The first states (correctly) that `matsbyname` is a new submission to CRAN.
-* The second states (correctly) that the Author field in DESCRIPTION differs from derived from Authors@R.
+* The second states (correctly) that the Author field in DESCRIPTION differs from that derived from Authors@R.
   I have include my ORCID for `pgkdown` per the documentation found at https://pkgdown.r-lib.org/articles/pkgdown.html#home-page.